Sanctions and Embargoes

 The US Department of the Treasury’s Office of Foreign Assets Control (OFAC) sanctions complement US export control regulations administered by other agencies.
 Companies must always consider OFAC sanctions regardless of whether or not a transaction is subject to export controls through other US government agencies.

 OFAC sanctions apply to US persons, as well as to non-US persons that engage in transactions involving US-origin goods, or goods otherwise subject to the EAR.
 OFAC sanctions also apply to non-US persons that cause actions to occur within the US or by US persons in respect of transactions prohibited by US sanctions.

 What are US comprehensive and regime-based sanctions?

 Comprehensive sanctions programmes prohibit virtually all types of activities with the target, which is generally a country and its current government regime.
 Regime-based sanctions do not target the country as a whole but prohibit transactions with specified governments, agencies, instrumentalities, and regime members within a country that are generally designated on OFAC’s Specially Designated Nationals List.
 OFAC enforces list-based programmes that target specific individuals, entities, or organizations, and even industries within certain countries (such as energy, defence, and financial sectors).

-The countries subject to comprehensive US sanctions are Crimea, Cuba, Iran, North Korea and Syria.
+The countries subject to comprehensive sanctions through the US Department of the Treasury’s Office of Foreign Assets Control (OFAC) are Cuba, Iran, North Korea, and Syria.

 Criminal penalties for wilful violation of the OFAC can include fines ranging up to $1 million per violation with the possibility of imprisonment for 20 years, or both.
 Civil penalties vary considerably.